Shadows-of-Fire/Apotheosis/schema/affix/AffixType.md

 # Description
-AffixType defines the category of an affix, which determines how it behaves and is used by the Affix system.
-This is an enumeration with three possible values that classify affixes by their general functionality.
+An affix type is a preset category name, used by loot rules to gather affixes of a specific type when generating items.

+Currently, affix type is hardcoded with three entries, but in the future, it will become dynamic (so new types can be added).

 # Schema
 AffixType is a string enum with the following possible values: